Topics Map > Services > Research Computing and Support > CCAST

 Advanced Research Computing Training Program

-The CCAST Advanced Research Computing Training Program is offering a workshop series to introduce advanced research computing (high-performance computing/supercomputing, high-throughput computing, cloud computing, data storage and management, etc.) to faculty, staff, and students at NDSU and certain other colleges and universities in the states of North Dakota and Minnesota.
+The CCAST Advanced Research Computing Training Program is offering a workshop series to introduce advanced research computing (high-performance computing/supercomputing, high-throughput computing, data storage and management, etc.) to faculty, staff, and students at NDSU and certain other colleges and universities in North Dakota and Minnesota.
 This series aims to provide researchers with the basic knowledge and hands-on skills that help them make the best use of local and national high-performance computing (HPC) facilities, and ultimately to advance their research capabilities.

-The schedule for Spring 2023 is as follows:
+The schedule for Fall 2023 is as follows:

 Five (5) core training workshops